 Fact: This is just untrue.
 If having the perfect diet, enough rest, not too much stress, etc., were major factors in your body's ability to feed your baby then our species would have died off long ago.
 People throughout history have lived through some of the most difficult situations and still were able to feed.
 Although our own health does make breastfeeding easier, it is not critical in making enough or good "quality" milk.
 A good diet will keep you healthy, but regardless of what you are eating your milk is rarely effected except in the most extreme cases.

-: Breastfeeding will change the shape of your breasts
+Myth #4: Breastfeeding will change the shape of your breasts.

 Fact: Breastfeeding itself is not the culprit.
 Other factors that can change your breast appearance more than breastfeeding includes BMI, age, history of smoking, large pre-pregnancy breast size and number of pregnancies.

 Related posts on MNN:

 - 6 green reasons why breastfeeding is the best feeding

 - Breast-feeding can have a long term impact on earnings

 The opinions expressed by MNN Bloggers and those providing comments are theirs alone, and do not reflect the opinions of MNN.com.
 While we have reviewed their content to make sure it complies with our Terms and Conditions, MNN is not responsible for the accuracy of any of their information.